vanus-labs/docs/README.md

 3.**Verify the installation**

-The all-in-one YAML file will create all required resources and run the Vanus  in the  vanus namespace.
+The all-in-one YAML file will create all required resources and run the Vanus core in the ***vanus*** namespace.

 ```
 kubectl get po -n vanus